Upside-Down Apple Cake With Whipped Cream – Mom’s Astonishing “Welcome Home” Delight

-Line up the baking tin with parchment (I used a rounded tin with removable bottom, 26cm in diameter).
+Line up the baking tin with parchment (I used a round tin with removable bottom, 26cm in diameter).

 Next, Mom’s recipe says to sprinkle some sugar in the tin.
 I made this cake either following or ignoring this step.
 The only difference was that with the sugar version, the crust had burnt a little.
-It was excellent without sugar.
-I would say it is an optional step.
+It was excellent without sugar, and I would say it is an optional step.

 Place the apples in the baking tin, leaving an equal distance in between them.